 Post-Session Instructions

-Patients with Carbon Monoxide Poisoning
+Carbon Monoxide Poisoning affects its patients

-People with Certain Infections
+People experiencing Certain Infections

 Pressure Difference